john-verana/java-practice-challenges/README.md

 ✅ Change a static field and see it reflected in all instances ✅ Practice with Employee → StaticExample program

+🟢 Week 8: Getters and Setters
+✅ Learn how to use getters to safely access private fields ✅ Learn how to use setters to control and validate changes ✅ Understand encapsulation (hiding data inside the class) ✅ Apply `private` fields with `public` getters & setters ✅ Practice with Player class: setting name, age, and color

 📁 Projects and Challenges
 🔁 Vending Machine (While Loop)
 **File:** [Week1_Loops/VendingMachine.java](Week1_Loops/VendingMachine.java)